osrf/gazebo_design/inertia_resize/inertia_resize.md

 ### Interfaces

-The graphical resizing of inertia can be implemented using the graphical markers used for the simple shape resize tool:
+The graphical resizing of inertia can be implemented using the graphical markers used for the simple shape resize tool, perhaps with pink arrow heads:

 ![resizing a sphere](inertia_resize.png)